 Leak detection aims to prioritize maintenance activities toward repairing leaking components.
 The EPA recommends, and it is good practice to repair leaking components as soon as possible after detection.
 If possible, replace problem components with leakless or other improved technologies.

 The EPA recommends records of the equipment, inspection, location, regular maintenance, testing, leak occurrence, and repair.
 We can’t imagine running a complex operation without those basics.

 In summary, a good LDAR program is not very different from an excellent preventative maintenance program.
 It embodies all the best practices of a well-run operation and focuses that lens on finding hazardous air pollutants (VHAP) or gas leaks that occur in your process.

 In 2014 Colorado led the way by specifically regulating Methane reductions.
 Federal regulations followed in 2016 (40 CFR part 60, subpart OOOO), generally referred to as Quad-O.

 The regulations apply to well sites, gas processing plants, tank farms, and every other part of the oil and natural gas supply chain.
 As a result, a potpourri of known historical sources of leaks – fugitive emissions, thief hatches, compressors, valves, vents, and other components across these facilities are subject to LDAR compliance.

 There are more than a million well heads in the USA, each with a small collection of regulated components.

 Innovative operators find Optical Gas Imaging and Drone enabled OGI scans a dramatically more effective approach to inspecting these logistically challenging facilities and components.

 And, in so doing, they are discovering all kinds of savings in the process.
-One team generated six-figure savings simply by eliminating scaffolding required for access to conduct inspections.
+For example, one team generated six-figure savings simply by eliminating scaffolding required for access to conduct inspections.